Prachi-05/code-with-girlscript-bangalore/Hard/2. Pacman Game/README.md

 - The ghost should move automatically.
 The movement algorithm can be created by considering the following points:
   - The ghost should start moving in a random direction (left, right, up or down) and continue to move until it hits a wall.
   - After hitting the wall the direction of movement of that ghost should change to a random direction.
-- The game should end after all the points have been collected and move on to the next level.
+- The level should end after all the points have been collected and should proceed to the next one.
-- After the last level is completed “You won” should be displayed.
+- After the last level is completed “Congratulations You Won!” should be displayed.

 ### Inputs